 Blink designed to be a virtual assistant on Messanger, helping users improve daily productivity, forming good habits, and remembering special events.
 To engage with our users Blink should have his/her personality.
 And this is how we describe Blink: Bright, peppy, reliable, organized, proud, tolerant, social-bee.
 In the early stage, Blink can greet, complete a simple conversation, and even tell bee-puns jokes.
 And based on the user feedback, they love this little bee!

 Situation: Blink can't handle small talks from users.

 The characteristics Blink carried make it approachable and as a consequence this causes distractions.
 Users attempted to chat with Blink and requested for more bee-punchline.
 Although we loved to see the engagement happening but with the early stage of the product, Blink has not equipped the ability to handle the various "small talks".
 Blink could not distinguish some todo items and small talks, and it ended up confused users and added everything on to the list, which is not an expected interaction for users.
 And the repeated conversations make Blink sounds like a can message robot and we want to avoid that.

 Define the problem

-I researched the feedback channel and trying to pin the pain point for Blink users, and here is the conclusion:
+I researched the feedback channel and trying to pin the pain point for Blink users, and here is my observation: